Position:Social Work Supervisor III – Child Welfare

 • Master’s degree in social work from an appropriately accredited institution and two years of directly related experience; or three years of experience with a master’s degree in human services;

-• Or a bachelor’s degree in social work from an appropriately accredited institution and three years of directly related experience; or four years of experience with a master’s degree in human services;
+• Or a bachelor’s degree in social work from an appropriately accredited institution and three years of directly related experience; or four years of experience with a bachelor’s degree in human services;

 • Or a bachelor’s degree from an appropriately accredited institution and five years of directly related experience;